zonemaster/zonemaster-backend/docs/Configuration.md

 (with different country codes) for the same language, then all those must be removed to block that language.

-The first language in the list will be used as the default for the RPC API.
-If the translation is unavailable it will then default to English.
+The first language in the list will be used as the default for the RPC API error messages.
+If translation not available, then the error messages will be send untranslated, i.e. in English.
+See the [API documentation] to know which methods support error message localization.
-Some other part of Zonemaster will default to English directly but it can be blocked from being allowed by RPC-API by not including it in the configuration.

 #### Out-of-the-box support